Package 'dda'

 ylim

-A numeric vector of length 2 indicating the y-axis limits.
-If NULL, the function will set the limits automatically.
+A numeric vector of length 2 indicating the y-axis limits for plot.
+If NULL, limits are set automatically.

 object